Hyperbolic site percolation: Abstract

 \section{Abstract}

 Several results are presented for site percolation on quasi-transitive, planar graphs $G$ with one end, when properly embedded in either the Euclidean or hyperbolic plane.
 If $(G_1,G_2)$ is a matching pair derived from some quasi-transitive mosaic $M$, then $\pu(G_1)+\pc(G_2)=1$, where $\pc$ is the critical probability for the existence of an infinite cluster, and $\pu$ is the critical value for the existence of a \emph{unique} such cluster.
-This fulfils and extends to the hyperbolic plane an observation of Sykes and Essam in 1964.
+This fulfils and extends to the hyperbolic plane an observation of Sykes and Essam (1964), and it extends to quasi-transitive site models a theorem of Benjamini and Schramm (Thm 3.8, \emph{J.\ Amer.\ Math.\ Soc.} 14 (2001) 487--507) for transitive bond percolation.

 It follows that $\pu (G)+\pc (G_*)=\pu(G_*)+\pc(G)=1$, where $G_*$ denotes the matching graph of $G$.
 In particular, $\pu(G)+\pc(G)\ge 1$ and hence, when $G$ is amenable we have $\pc(G)=\pu(G) \ge \frac12$.
-When combined with the main result of the companion paper by the same authors (\lq\lq Percolation critical probabilities of matching lattice-pairs'', 2022), we obtain for transitive $G$ that the strict inequality $\pu(G)+\pc(G)> 1$ holds if and only if $G$ is not a triangulation.
+When combined with the main result of the companion paper by the same authors (\lq Percolation critical probabilities of matching lattice-pairs', \emph{Random Struct.\ Alg.} (2024)), we obtain for transitive $G$ that the strict inequality $\pu(G)+\pc(G)> 1$ holds if and only if $G$ is not a triangulation.

 A key technique is a method for expressing a planar site percolation process on a matching pair in terms of a dependent bond process on the corresponding dual pair of graphs.
-Amongst other things, the results reported here answer positively two conjectures of Benjamini and Schramm (Conjectures 7 and 8, Electron.\ Comm.\ Probab.\ 1 (1996) 71--82) in the case of quasi-transitive graphs.
+Amongst other matters, the results reported here answer positively two conjectures of Benjamini and Schramm (Conj.\ 7, 8, \emph{Electron.\ Commun.\ Probab.} 1 (1996) 71--82) in the case of quasi-transitive graphs.